 Grade 12 — Anatomy (elective; semester)

-The Social Studies Curriculum is designed to educate our students in the history of the United States and the world so that they might better appreciate our heritage and become educated citizens.
+The History & Social Studies curriculum is designed to educate our students in the history of the United States and the world so that they might better appreciate our heritage and become educated citizens.
 Students are encouraged to identify, analyze, synthesize, and evaluate past and current events that influence people, places, and organizations.
 The curriculum also includes more specialized topics including Psychology, Consumer Finance and The Holocaust.

 Grade 9 — World History